-As a CSU Retiree, you are entitled to receive several perquisites that are specific to our campus.
-Your service to Clayton State University has been greatly appreciated and we look forward to a continued relationship with you.
+CSU Retirees are entitled to receive several perquisites that are specific to our campus.
+Retirees' service to Clayton State University is greatly appreciated and the University looks forward to a continued relationship with its retirees.

 Following are CSU "Perks" that may be of interest: